jbnunn/CARLADesktop/Step1-AWS.md

 ![VNC client address](img/vnc.png)

-This should bring up an empty, black window.
+This should bring up an empty ubuntu destkop (or black window).
 Back in your terminal where you launched `/opt/TurboVNC/bin/vncserver`, run

     export DISPLAY=:1 # if your vncserver started in DISPLAY :1